Please be aware that the Township of The Archipelago DOES NOT provide for the delivery of fire protection services.

 - Reduce the carbon monoxide risk by having your fuel-burning equipment inspected by a professional every year.

-When a Fire Danger Rating is MODERATE or LOW burning can occur if:
+When the Fire Danger Rating is MODERATE or LOW burning can occur if:

-- Between hours of 6p.m. & 2a.m. and only if wind conditions are conducive to best practices.
+- burning between the hours of 6p.m. & 2a.m. and only if wind conditions are conducive to best practices.

 - Fire size is less than 2m x 2m and is away from combustible structures or objects.